Bair Hugger Warming Blankets

 Bair Hugger History

-Dr. Scott D. Augustine invented Bair Hugger in 1987 to keep patients warm during surgery.
+Dr. Scott D. Augustine invented the Bair Hugger in 1987 to keep patients warm during surgery.
 Almost all patients become hypothermic – a condition causing the body to lose heat faster than it can produce heat – during surgery.
 Even mild hypothermia during surgery can lead to blood loss, infections and prolonged hospital stays.
 The Bair Hugger equipment includes blankets, warming units and accessories.

 Augustine began selling Bair Huggers through his company, Augustine Medical, 30 years ago.
 The company reorganized under new owners in 2003 and was renamed Arizant.
-In 2010 3M paid about $810 million to buy Arizant, and it continues to market Bair Hugger products today.
+In 2010, 3M paid about $810 million to buy Arizant, and it continues to market Bair Hugger products today.

 “I am very proud of the old technology, but I am also proud to spread the word that there is a problem.”